BekeAtGithub/Winny/README.md

 The Winny Jenkins - Windows Performance Toolkit
 ##  QUICK USAGE:

-Right click "EXECUTABLE.ps1" and run as powershell or - open powershell, navigate to this directory and just call it through cmd line
+- STEP 1 : Right click "EXECUTABLE.ps1" and run as powershell - or - open powershell, navigate to this directory and just call it through cmd line

-Click Install - a powershell window will pop up, make sure to press "Y" on the first prompt, and just go through the installation options :) , for minimal problems, just use default choices
-Once installed, close the window, and click "Run Monitor"
+ - STEP 2 : Click Install - a powershell window will pop up, make sure to press "Y" on the first prompt, and just go through the installation options :) , for minimal problems, just use default choices - Once installed, close the window, and click "Run Monitor"

-by default this outputs to your LOCAL desktop, not your one-drive desktop , but local desktop give it 2-3 minutes, then look for "Dashboard_bunchofnumbers_forthedate.html"  - not exactly that title, but something like that then it will run for an hour or so, and you can monitor the usage the entire time
+* by default this outputs to your LOCAL desktop, not your one-drive desktop , but local desktop give it 2-3 minutes, then look for "Dashboard_bunchofnumbers_forthedate.html"  - not exactly that title, but something like that then it will run for an hour or so, and you can monitor the usage the entire time